KayFrimp/alx-low_level_programming/0x02-functions_nested_loops/README.md

 9. 9-times_table.c prints the 9 times table, starting with 0.

 10. 10-add.c is a function that adds two integers and returns the result.

+11. 11-print_to_98.c is a function that prints all natural numbers from n to 98, followed by a new line.